sjain2580/oaqjp-final-project-emb-ai/README.md

 * **Flask:** A lightweight micro-web framework used for building the web interfaces of both applications.
 * **IBM Watson AI Libraries:** Key libraries used for performing sentiment analysis and emotion detection.

-## How to Run the Application
+## How to Run the Project

-To set up and run the application locally:
+To view this project locally on your machine:
 1.  **Fork the repository:**
     ```bash
     https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai